ClojureBridge/curriculum/outline/data_structures.md

 ## Collections

-So far, we've dealt with discrete pieces of data, one number, one string, one value.
+So far, we've dealt with discrete pieces of data: one number, one string, one value.
 When programming, it is more often the case that you want to work with groups of data.
-Clojure has great facilities for working with these groups, or _collections_ of data.
+Clojure has great facilities for working with these groups, or _collections_, of data.
 Not only does it provide four different types of collections, but it also provides a uniform way to use all of these collections together.

 ## Vectors